-Click your state below or visit our newsroom to learn more about the projects that received SEDAP funding this cycle.
+Click your state below or visit our newsroom to learn more about the projects that received SEDAP funding last cycle.

 Strategic investment in the 252 counties and parishes served by the Delta Regional Authority is helping to improve the quality of life and boost economic development opportunities.

 Under federal law, at least 75 percent of DRA funds must be invested in economically distressed counties and parishes.
 Half of these funds are targeted to transportation and basic infrastructure improvements.
 The remaining funds are directed to DRA’s other funding priorities of workforce development and business development with a focus on entrepreneurship.

 The DRA works closely with the 45 Local Development Districts in the DRA footprint that serve as front-line project managers to ensure community-relevant project development and investment.
 SEDAP investments emphasize job creation, regional collaboration, and funding partnerships in communities.